MatsukageRyo/MatsukageRyo/README.md

 ## SUMMARY
-CTO & General Manager of AI Development, Software Development / Master’s degree in Engineering Science, Graduate School of Osaka University
+CEO at Japan Industrial Tech Successions Inc. / CTO & General Manager of AI Development, Software Development / Master’s degree in Engineering Science, Graduate School of Osaka University

 Experience in hardware and software development at Keyence Corporation and in image recognition AI research and development at Mitsubishi Heavy Industries.